Raising Confident Kids: A Guide for Modern Parents

 Securely attached children exhibit clear behavioral indicators of a strong emotional connection with their caregivers.
 When separated, they express visible distress and seek comfort upon reunion, showing positive behavior.
 Despite finding some solace in others' presence, they distinctly prefer their parents over strangers.
 Parents of securely attached children engage actively, respond promptly, and demonstrate heightened overall responsiveness compared to those with insecurely attached children.

 Numerous studies have demonstrated the connection between secure attachment and positive child development.
-For instance, a meta-analysis by Van IJzendoorn et al. found that secure attachment in infancy is associated with higher levels of self-esteem, emotional stability, and social competence in later childhood.
+For instance, a meta-analysis by Van IJzendoorn et al. found that secure attachment is associated with higher levels of self-esteem, emotional stability, and social competence.
 Similarly, a study by Thompson et al. revealed that children with secure attachments demonstrated greater resilience in the face of academic challenges.

 The long-term impact of secure attachment extends into adulthood, fostering individuals who form lasting, trusting relationships, possess good self-esteem, openly share feelings, and actively seek social support.